davide-z99/opc-ua-playground/README.md

 This repository provides a **minimal yet extensible** example of an OPC UA **Server–Client** system built with Python, focusing on:
 - clarity and simplicity for educational purposes;
 - modularity for future extensions (e.g., MQTT bridge, REST APIs, etc.);
-- structured OOP design suitable for integration in larger automation systems.
+- structured OOP design suitable for integration in larger automation systems;
+- logging and error-handling to support long-running systems;
+- real-time data updates and bidirectional communication (read/write + remote methods).

 ---